Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 Anticonformity was initially introduced into the binary $q$-voter model within the annealed approach \cite{nyczka_phase_2012}.
 As in the original $q$-voter model \cite{castellano_nonlinear_2009}, an agent is influenced by a group of $q$ agents randomly selected from its neighborhood, but only if all members of the group share the same opinion.
 A key difference from the original model is that these $q$ neighbors are selected without repetition, whereas the original version allowed repetitions.
 Moreover, if the group is not unanimous, the focal agent does not change its state, unlike in the original model, where it flips with probability $\epsilon$.

-In the model proposed by \textcite{nyczka_phase_2012}, if the group is unanimous, the focal agent adopts the opposite opinion with probability $p$ (anticonformity) or the same opinion with complementary probability $(1 - p)$ (conformity).
-This model exhibits a continuous agreement–disagreement phase transition for any value of $q$, both on complete graphs \cite{nyczka_phase_2012} and random graphs, under both quenched and Note that the pair approximation incorrectly predicts discontinuous phase transitions, while both mean-field theory and Monte Carlo simulations consistently show that the transition is always continuous.
-A similar discrepancy arises in the $q$-voter model with generalized anticonformity under the annealed approach, where the sizes of the influence groups for conformity ($q_c$) and anticonformity ($q_a$) are independent \cite{abramiuk-szurlej_discontinuous_2021}.
-When $q_c = q_a = q$, the model reduces to the original $q$-voter model with anticonformity.
-Discontinuous phase transitions are observed only when $q_c$ is sufficiently larger than $q_a$.
-However, pair approximation incorrectly predicts discontinuous transitions even for parameter values where they do not occur.
+In the model proposed by \textcite{nyczka_phase_2012}, if the influence group is unanimous, the focal agent adopts the opposite opinion with probability $p$ (anticonformity) or the same opinion with the complementary probability (conformity).
+This model exhibits a continuous agreement--disagreement phase transition for any value of $q$, both on complete graphs \cite{nyczka_phase_2012} and on random graphs, under both the quenched and annealed approaches \cite{jedrzejewski_pair_2022}.
+However, \textcite{jedrzejewski_pair_2022,abramiuk-szurlej_discontinuous_2021} showed that, in the annealed formulation of the $q$-voter model with anticonformity, the pair approximation may incorrectly predict a discontinuous phase transition where the true behavior is continuous.
+In a generalized version of the model, where the influence-group sizes for conformity ($q_c$) and anticonformity ($q_a$) are treated as independent parameters, discontinuous transitions appear only when $q_c$ is sufficiently larger than $q_a$ \cite{abramiuk-szurlej_discontinuous_2021}.